 A look at pre-approvals vs. pre-qualifications for home loans

-When you decide to buy a home, it’s important to understand the difference between a pre-approval and a pre-qualification.
+When you decide to buy a home in Rhode Island, it’s important to understand the difference between a pre-approval and a pre-qualification.
 For example, a pre-approval at Mortgage Equity Partners involves an underwriter evaluating your credit history, income, and assets and issuing a loan commitment letter stating the amount of money you can borrow.
 This process includes verifying your financial status and ability to repay the loan.
 It is an in-depth examination of the documents that you provide.

 On the other hand, a pre-qualification is a quick assessment of your finances based on self-reported information and an excellent first step.
 Still, it’s not a guarantee of how much you can borrow or if you will be approved for a mortgage.
 Knowing the difference between these two processes will help you decide which would work better for your situation.

 When purchasing a home, obtaining a pre-approval instead of a pre-qualification can have significant benefits, especially in a seller’s market.
 First, a pre-approval demonstrates to both the realtor and the seller that you are a serious buyer with the means to make a purchase.
 This can give you an advantage in a competitive housing market where multiple buyers may be interested in the same property.
 Additionally, a pre-approval can help streamline the homebuying process by providing a clear understanding of your budget and what you can afford.